 get ready to experience

 Aslan Camp is an adventure camp for boys and girls in grades 5 to 7, based on the Narnia stories of CS Lewis.
 It takes place towards the end of August every year.
-In 2015, the dates are the 19th to the 29th of August.
+In 2023, the dates are 24 August to 1 September.

 It is so called after Aslan, the Lion in C.S.
 Lewis’s books.
 We read one of the Narnia books on each camp, and children may even meet a dragon, a prince or another character from Narnia during one of the games!